GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 !> Do not flash the Blackpill with the ST-Link while powering the system over USB-C.

-Flash the Blackpill using the ST-Link (connect SWDIO, GND, SWCLK, and 3.3V* - see [Prerequisites](prereq/prerequisites.md) for details).
+Flash the Blackpill using the ST-Link (connect SWDIO, GND, SWCLK, and 3.3V\* - see [Prerequisites](prereq/prerequisites.md) for details).

+> [!Note|style:callout]
+> ST-Link pins should be on the back of the Blackpill for PCBv3 compatibility

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/117388662/262874364-c44f2eea-6a64-4731-adb8-a0c1a16089d6.png">

-Flash the Nextion with the applicable nextion-*-lcd.tft on an otherwise-empty ≤32 GB FAT32 microSD card.
+Flash the screen with the applicable nextion-\*-lcd.tft or tjc-\*-lcd.tft on an otherwise-empty ≤32 GB FAT32 microSD card.

-Power for flashing the Nextion may be provided through the USB-C port on the Blackpill so long as you are using a USB power adapter that will supply 4.6-5.2 VDC (don't use a battery bank or PC USB 2.0 ports for power).
+Power for flashing the screen may be provided through the USB-C port on the Blackpill so long as you are using a USB power adapter that will supply 4.6-5.2 VDC (don't use a battery bank or PC USB 2.0 ports for power).

 *If you wish to power the system through the 120 VAC PSU to flash the Blackpill then do **not** connect 3.3V to the ST-Link unless you're sure you do not have a knock-off/clone ST-Link.